chipway/rng_quick/README.md

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

+# Configuration

+ 1. Enable the module.
+ 2. Go to Structure » Block layout
+ 3. Click 'Place block' on one of the listed regions.
+ 4. Click 'Place block' on the 'Quick Registration' row.
+ 5. Select the context value located in the 'Select a rng_event value' select dropdown.
+Choose 'RNG event from route'.
+ 6. Save the block.

+The block will now appear on any routes featuring an event.